Man praised as hero after tackling shooter at Nashville Waffle House

+Shaw said he rushed Reinking while he was reloading and managed to wrestle the gun away from him and throw it over the counter — prompting Reinking to run off.

-“He shot through that door; I’m pretty sure he grazed my arm.
-At that time I made up my mind … that he was going to have to work to kill me.
-When the gun jammed or whatever happened, I hit him with the swivel door,” Shaw said in a news conference.
+“And it was at that time I kind of made up my mind, because it’s no way to lock that door, that if it was going to come down to it, he was going to have to work, to work to kill me,” Shaw said during a news conference on Sunday.

-Shaw rushed the gunman while he was reloading.
-He was able to wrestle the gun away and toss it over the counter.
-That’s when the gunman ran off.
+“So, at the time that he was either reloading or the gun jammed, or whatever happened, is when I ran through the swivel door, I hit him with the swivel door.
+And then, the gun was kind of jammed up, and it was pushed down.
+So, we were scuffling and I managed to get him with one hand on the gun, and then I grabbed it from him and I threw it over the countertop.”

 Shaw suffered minor injuries, including cuts and an injured elbow.